en

 Functions

-• exchanging best practice experience and lessons learned on technical matters and policy measures related to industrial decarbonisation, including exchange between advanced, emerging market and developing economies;
+• exchanging best practices, experiences and lessons learned on policies for supporting technology development and uptake in heavy industry, including exchange between advanced, emerging and developing economies;

-• collecting and sharing qualitative and quantitative data to track progress, such as updates on innovative technology demonstration projects, data on sustainable procurement or reporting of industrial emissions by process route;
+• collecting and sharing data to track progress, such as updates on innovative technology demonstration projects, data on procurement or latest government policy developments;

-• providing strategic direction into the work of the IEA Secretariat on industrial decarbonisation; and strengthening the ties between the IEA Secretariat's analysis and government policy development on matters related to industrial decarbonisation, capitalising on synergies while avoiding duplication;
+• providing strategic direction into the work of the IEA Secretariat; and strengthening the ties between the IEA Secretariat's analysis and government policy development on matters related to the heavy industry sectors;

 SunMonTueWedThuFriSat